Curating Heritage for Sustainable Communities in Highly Vulnerable Environments:

 - Intercultural Research Centre, Heriot-Watt University

-- Centre for Nordic Studies, University of the Highlands and Islands
+- Institute for Northern Studies, University of the Highlands and Islands

 - Shetland Museums and Archives